luvforsamoyed/AI-API-optimizer/README.md

 (should be written)

-Available API
+Environments
 -------------

-5 APIs and environment without external API will be tested:
+5 environments(including without API) will be tested:

-1. Without API(using Luminol python library)
+1. Without API(using Luminol python library build by LinkedIn)

 2. Random Cut Forest algorithm in Amazon Web Service SageMaker(AWS)

 3. Azure Anomaly Detector

-4. Google Cloud Inference API

-5. Adobe Analytics - Anomaly Detection

 Conclusion
 ----------